JANUARY 2025 – National Health Observances

 Medical Screening Tests

-National Colorectal Cancer Awareness Month
+Cervical Cancer Awareness Month

-(please check these sites for further information)
+(please reference these sites for additional information)

 “Source: National Health Observances, National Health Information Center, Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services, Washington, DC.”